← Back

 Lucky Number App

-This was not a great project, and these are some of my learnings.
+This was not a great project, and here's what I took away from it.

 "Existing apps are ugly.
 I can fix that"

-Along the way, I realised the target audience, older people who would use these apps, probably don't care because they aren't the type to obsess over our standards of user experience - apps simply have to be functional.
-They aren't likely to find alternatives and switch over to a new app too, as long as their current app works.
+Along the way, I realised the target audience (older people using these apps) probably don't care because they aren't the type to obsess over good UX - apps simply have to be functional.
+And they aren't likely to switch apps as long as their current one works.

 "I found a niche.
 I can win"

-I knew that it would be futile to try to win the possibly hundreds of lottery result apps in the App Store.
-This led me to think of a lottery player's journey - where and how could I serve them?
+I knew it would be futile to try to win the hundreds of lottery result apps in the App Store.
+This led me to think about where I could actually be useful in a player's day.

-But I didn't manage to crack how to really sell this to users.
-I believe that for older, more traditional audiences, a digital experience can never replace the ritual of visiting temples or human fortune tellers.
-While I wanted to reinterpret the cultural logic behind it in a lightweight, accessible way for a mobile context, I never really validated that people, regardless of age group, needed it.
+But I didn't manage to crack how to sell this to users.
+For older, more traditional audiences, a digital experience can never replace the ritual of visiting temples or human fortune tellers.
+I wanted to bring some of that ritual into a phone, in a lighter form, but I never validated whether anyone actually needed this, older or younger.

 That said, it was a good experience building and launching an iOS app for the first time.
 I also made $12 as of press time, so you could say I am now an internet entrepreneur.

-Even though I knew this app was doomed, I thought this was a good opportunity to have my own product to apply some of my learnings from the Reforge Growth Series, I experimented with:
+Even though the app wasn't going anywhere, I thought it was a good chance to apply some of my learnings from the Reforge Growth Series.
+I experimented with:

-- Acquisition Loop: Shareable number cards designed to spark conversation and virality (e.g. "My lucky numbers for the $12M TOTO draw"), with the app name and logo attached for viewers to find the app
+• Acquisition Loop: Shareable number cards designed to be passed around (e.g. "My lucky numbers for the $12M TOTO draw"), branded so people could find the app

-- Engagement Loop: Timely, contextual push notifications aligned with jackpot events and cultural dates (e.g. $12M draw today!
+• Engagement Loop: Push notifications timed to jackpot draws and cultural dates (e.g. "$12M draw today!
 Get your lucky numbers now")

 Did these work?
 I'm not sure:

-- Push notifications: The user base was low so the reach of my notifications was naturally low too.
-I wouldn't analyse too much into notification open rates, app usage rates on notification days etc., as it's just not statistically significant.
+• Push notifications: The user base was low, so the reach of my notifications was naturally low too.
+I wouldn't read too much into notification open rates, app usage rates on notification days etc., as it's just not statistically significant.

 Update 25/09/25

-I finally tried integrating a LLM.
-It was a great learning experience - I always envisioned it as just getting the API key and calling it whenever.
-But in the course of integration, I thought about cost, which led me to discover the world of fine-tuning and evals.
+I finally tried integrating an LLM.
+It was a great learning experience - I always thought it was just getting the API key and calling it whenever.
+But once I started integrating, I started thinking about cost, which led me to fine-tuning and evals.
 I think I did a terrible job because my app AI gives random '5D' suggestions sometimes.
 I really don't think you can buy that from Singapore Pools but what do I know.